folklabs/hernehill.org.uk/profiles/openlocal/modules/contrib/forward/README.txt

   forward_recent:Block - a Views list of recently forwarded nodes or pages forward_clickthroughs:Block - a Views list of nodes with most clicks

+VIEWS INTEGRATION FOR DRUPAL 7

+The Forward Log is now integrated with Views 3 for Drupal 7.
+You can create a view with log data including users who forwarded, the forwarded path, the data and time the forwarding occurred, and other information.

 DYNAMIC BLOCK ACCESS CONTROL